-- 1. Separation of Duties: The duties of individuals who are authorized to make purchases with a procurement card shall be separated to ensure that the items ordered were received and that the purchase are appropriate as follows: - a.
-A Reviewer (who should be at a supervisory level) other than the person placing an order shall certify that the items ordered were received.
-If the purchasing unit is too small to provide an independent confirmation of receipt, an individual from an outside unit may perform this step.
+1. Separation of Duties: The duties of individuals Individuals who are authorized to make purchases with a procurement card shall be separated to ensure that purchases must not also have the items ordered were received responsibility to review those purchases and that must not be the purchase are appropriate as follows:

+a.1.
+A Reviewer (who should be at a supervisory level) other than the person placing ansubordinate of any cardholder in order shall certify that the items ordered were received.
+If the purchasing unit is too small to provide to ensure an independent confirmation of receipt, an individual from an outside unit may perform verification process.
+In general this stepmeans department heads and management service officers may not be cardholders.

-- b.
-An individual other than the person who places an order shall periodically perform an administrative review of selected purchase documents to verify that the expenditures listed on the daily procurement card transaction report are supported by the required internal documentation (see Section III.
+- An individual other than the person who places an order shall Administrative Review: The procurement card program reviewer must periodically perform an administrative review of selected purchase documents to verify that the expenditures listed on the daily procurement card transaction report are supported by the required internal documentation (see Section). - III.
 D. 3 below).
 In order to ensure that the verification of expenditures is an entirely independent process, this person should not be the subordinate of any procurement cardholder.
-In general, this means that department heads and Management Services Officers cannot be issued a procurement card. - 2.
-Source Documentation: Source documentation from the Supplier shall provide enough detail to allow verification of all expenditures listed on the daily transaction report. - a.
-Purchases Made in Person: To document purchases made in person, the cardholder shall provide a credit card slip (customer copy) or cash register tape, signed by the cardholder.
-If the purchased merchandise is not itemized on the signed document, at the time of the sale, the purchaser shall request and obtain a cash register tape or a manual itemized receipt from the Supplier (unless the purchaser is aware that the line item detail will be provided automatically as part of the transaction record generated by the Supplier). - b.
-Mail, Telephone, or Internet Orders: To document mail, telephone, or internet orders, the department shall obtain pricing/billing information on a document that accompanies the shipment of items (e.g., a packing slip).
-Such a document must provide enough information, as specified above, to allow verification of the items purchased. - 3.
-Internal Reviews: As part of the review process, a department shall perform the following internal reviews (see Section V. Procedures, Part 6, B, below for more details related to the procedures mentioned below). - a.
-Administrative Review of Documentation - b.
-Verification of Procurement Card Expenditures - 4.
-Improper Use of a Procurement Card: Written procedures for preventing, investigating, and reporting unauthorized use of procurement cards shall be developed by the purchasing offices for use by departments.
-These procedures shall be approved by the Controller or Office of Record prior to implementation of the procurement card program.
-The procedures shall include the requirement, as outlined in this Bulletin, that a procurement cardholder or unauthorized individual who makes an improper purchase with a card will be responsible for payment of the charge, at the discretion of the Location Policy Exception Authority.
+In general, this means that department heads and Management Services Officers cannot be issued a procurement card. - 2.3.
+Source Documentation: Source documentation from the Supplier shallmust provide enough detail to allow verification of all expenditures listed on the daily transaction report. - a.
+Purchases Made in Person: To document purchases made in person, the cardholder shallmust provide a credit card slip (customer copy) or other itemized list that can be used to confirm receipt of purchases.
+Packing slips, electronic confirmation of purchases, cash register tape, signed by the cardholder.
+If the purchased merchandise is not itemized on the signed document, at the timetapes are examples of the sale, the purchaser shall request and obtain a cash register tape or a manual acceptable itemized receipt from the Supplier (unless the purchaser is aware that the line item detail will be provided automatically as part of the transaction record generated by the Supplier). lists. - b.
+Mail, Telephone, or Internet Orders: To document mail, telephone, or internet orders, the department shallmust obtain pricing/billing information on a document that accompanies the shipment of items (e.g., such as a packing slip).
+Such a or electronic order confirmation that contains an itemized list of purchases.
+The document must provide enough information, as specified above, to allow verification of the items purchased. - 3.4.
+Internal Reviews: As part of the review process, a department shallmust perform the following internal reviews (see Section V. Procedures, Part 6, B, below for more details related to the procedures mentioned below). - a.
+Department Review: Department reviewers must perform an independent administrative review of all purchase transactions for cardholders that are assigned to them.
+If the department is too small to assign a reviewer, a reviewer from an outside department may be assigned.
+The reviews ensure the following: - The expenditure has proper authorization - The expenditure is fully described on one or more documents (no "miscellaneous supplies" for example) - There is proof the items purchased were received - The expenditure is appropriate to the funding source.
+Although administrative personnel are not expected to understand exactly what technical items are to be used for, they should be able to identify inappropriate furniture, etc. - a.b.
+Administrative Review of Documentation: The reviewer must sign and date the administrative review.
+The signature may be digital or on paper.
+The reviewer must